 Appendix 2 - Guidance for populating the Risk Template

-The Risk Template is designed to provide enough information for the PAFA to update the Risk Register and facilitate discussions within the PAC therefore please update to the best of your knowledge.
+The Risk Template is designed to provide sufficient information for the PAFA to update the Risk Register and to facilitate discussions within the PAC therefore please update to the best of your knowledge.

 The following fields are mandatory and should be populated.
-Any fields that have not been populated will be result in a delay to the updating of the Risk Register.
+Any fields that have not been populated will result in a delay to the updating of the Risk Register.

 Date: Date the risk is raised

-Raised by: Your details including a method for communication should the PAFA need additional information and for on-going communication regarding the progress of your risk.
+Raised by: Your details, including a method for communication should the PAFA need additional information and for on-going communication regarding the progress of your risk.

-There is a risk that… A description of the source of the risk i.e. the event or situation that gives rise to the risk.
+There is a risk that… A description of the source of the risk, i.e. the event or situation that gives rise to the risk.
 A succinct sentence of what the risk is.
-For example, there is a risk that formulae year AQ is not being calculated for all Supply points.
+For example, “there is a risk that formulae year AQ is not being calculated for all Supply points”.

 Because of… Identify the cause of the risk, what could pose a risk.
-For example, because reads are not being submitted by 10 Shipper organisations.
+For example, “because reads are not being submitted by 10 Shipper organisations”.

-Leading to … the consequence of the risk should it occur.
-For example, allocation of gas is not accurate and incoming Shippers may be burdened with an incorrect AQ when there is a transfer of ownership.
+Leading to … The consequence of the risk should it occur.
+For example, “allocation of gas is not accurate and incoming Shippers may be burdened with an incorrect AQ when there is a transfer of ownership”.

-Risk Scores – score the risk based on
+Risk Scores – Score the risk based on:

 Financial Risk